Supersolid light in a semiconductor microcavity

-where $M$ is the photon effective mass, $\kappa$ and $\Gamma$ the loss and pump rate, $\mathbf E_\text{p}(\mathbf{r})$ the pump field and $g(\mathbf r)$ the plasma-induced interaction kernel, as we detail below.
+where $M$ is the effective photon mass, $\kappa$ and $\Gamma$ the loss and pump rate, $\mathbf E_p(\mathbf{r})$ the pump field and $g(\mathbf r)$ the electron-induced interaction kernel, as we detail below.
 Unlike a local Kerr nonlinearity, $g(\mathbf r)$ acquires an oscillatory, long-range form governed by the electronic response which shares key features with dipolar or spin-orbit coupled atomic BECs \cite{PhysRevA.84.033621, khamehchi_2014, lonard_2017}, hence establishing a new route to crystallization and supersolidity in weakly coupled photonic systems.

-\textit{Photon field in a plasma environment}--- Consider an optical resonator with curved mirrors of radius $R$ separated by a distance $d_0 \ll R$.
-Under ideal reflecting boundary conditions and sufficiently large lateral dimensions, the cavity supports a two-dimensional photon gas with an approximately quadratic dispersion relation for in-plane modes.
-In this paraxial regime, photons acquire an effective mass $M=\hbar\pi\ell/(\overline{c}^2 d_0)$, where $\overline{c}$ is the light speed in the medium and $\ell$ is an integer arising from the transverse momentum quantization.
-In what follows, we focus on a single transverse mode of the cavity.
+\textit{Photon field in a plasma environment}--- Consider an optical resonator with curved mirrors of radius $R$ separated by a distance $D_0 \ll R$.
+Under ideal reflecting boundary conditions and sufficiently large lateral dimensions, the cavity supports a two-dimensional photon gas with an approximately quadratic dispersion relation for in-plane momentum~\cite{RevModPhys.85.299}.
+In this paraxial regime \cite{PhysRevLett.133.243802}, photons acquire an effective mass $M=\hbar\pi\ell/(\overline{c} D_0)$, where $\overline{c}$ is the light speed in the medium and $\ell$ is an integer arising from the longitudinal momentum quantization.
+In what follows, we focus on a single longitudinal mode of the cavity.

-To generate an effective photon-photon interaction, we place a 2DEG inside the cavity.
-At the linear level, the plasma contributes with a refractive index shift $\sim \omega_p^2 \propto n_e$ \cite{Jackson_1998, mendoncca2017bose}, with $n_e$ denoting the electron density, but our interest is in the nonlinear regime where two photons can interact via the plasma \cite{figueiredo2023bose}.
-Physically, a pair of photons can scatter by virtually exciting a plasma oscillation and exchanging momentum \cite{PhysRevA.110.063519}.
+To generate an effective photon--photon interaction, we place a 2DEG inside the cavity.
+At the linear level, the plasma contributes with a refractive index shift $\sim \omega_p^2 \propto n_e$ \cite{Jackson_1998, mendoncca2017bose}, with $\omega_p$ denoting the plasma frequency and $n_e$ the electron density.
+However, our interest is in the nonlinear regime where two photons can interact via the plasma through excitation of virtual plasma oscillation~\cite{figueiredo2023bose,PhysRevA.110.063519}.
+To address the nonlinear light-matter regime, we start with the total (nonrelativistic) light-matter Hamiltonian written as $\hat H = \hat H_e + \hat H_\gamma + \hat H_\text{par.} + \hat H_\text{dia.}$, where $\hat H_e$ and $\hat H_\gamma$ are the free electron and cavity-photon Hamiltonians, and $\hat H_\text{par.}$ and $\hat H_\text{dia.}$ describe the linear (\textit{paramagnetic}) and nonlinear (\textit{diamagnetic}) light--matter interactions, respectively~\cite{cohen2024atom}.
+Using the appropriate expansion basis, one finds: